-The funds of the association are exposed to sustainability risks, which may have an adverse effect on the value of investments.
+The funds of the association are exposed to sustainability risks.
 Therefore, assessment of sustainability risks is an integrated element in the funds' investment decisions.
 The way sustainability risks are integrated in the investment processes varies across asset classes and funds.
-The investment analysis applies external data to assess companies' environmental, social and governance (ESG) profiles.
-The assessment also allows for the company's possibilities of handling sustainability risks.
+Sustainability risks are embedded among the other risk factors and integrated in the risk profile of the funds.